 - Published materials - More than 3,000 cable-specific books and 300 industry-specific trade periodicals.

-- Equipment Archives - More than 2,000 pieces of equipment tracing the technological advances of the cable industry.
+- The Edward D. Breen Technical Archives - More than 2,000 pieces of equipment tracing the technological advances of the cable industry.

 - Virtual Reality Equipment Archives - Starting with 40 pieces of equipment 3D scanned.

 - Manuscripts - More than 120 collections containing the correspondence, memoranda, drawings and other papers of industry notables.

 - Historical Cable Photographs - 100,000 (and counting) original prints, negatives, slides and digital photos chronicling the pictorial history of the cable industry.

 - Media Memorabilia - More than 2,000 items commemorating the industry's people, organizations and events.